 Withdraw money from an ATM once you arrive

-Yes, most (not all) people I came across spoke English, but it’s just polite to learn words like hello, goodbye, please, and thank you in the local language.
-It’s respectful and shows locals that you actually cared enough to try—plus locals will be more willing to open up and chat if you give their mother tongue a try!
+Okay, maybe not the *entire* language, but learning a few words and phrases in the language of the country you’re visiting will go a long way.
+Yes, most (not all) people I came across spoke English, but it will make a difference in your travels.
+It’s respectful and shows locals that you actually care enough to try—plus locals will be more willing to open up and chat if you give their mother tongue a try!

 Don’t be that loud American

 Yes, Americans are loud.
 I sometimes avoid identifying myself as American when traveling because the loud Americans are the worst people to be.
 You can easily spot them in any foreign country by their loud conversations, basically yelling instead of talking.
 If you want to blend in, in any way whatsoever, keep your volume in check.

 Don’t ask for anything at a restaurant “to-go”

 Portions in Europe are smaller, so you shouldn’t have much trouble finishing your food.
 But asking for something to-go is a major faux pas.
 I know from my European friends that asking for meals to-go makes you look like you are too stingy to afford to eat different meals every day.

 Exception: street foods and takeaway sandwich shops or cafes are obvious exceptions.